 Governments can also create smart contracts to release social security payments to qualified recipients.
 Using smart contracts makes transactions faster as there’s no need for time-consuming manual approval.

-To sum up, regulated blockchain provides a robust platform that automates mass payments, increases speed, improves security, and enables government regulation.
+Regulated blockchain provides a robust platform that automates mass payments, increases speed, improves security, and enables government regulation.

-With increasing digitisation, making payments has become easier over the years.
 However, there are still problems such as slow transactions, risk of data breach and charges that businesses would rather avoid.

 With a regulated blockchain, businesses have a platform where they can automate and send payments in a fast and secure way; governments can oversee these transactions and ensure that regulation is adhered to.

 L3COS, as the first quantum-safe blockchain-based operating system, provides a robust platform where businesses can build ideal mass payment processing systems.